 Venus can be seen with the naked eye.
-It’s the third brightest body in the solar system after the Sun and the Moon.
+It’s the third brightest body in the solar system after the Sun and Moon.
 Venus was the brightest on April 30, 2017.
-As a matter of fact, the planet is clear enough to be seen during the mid-day sky, it appears brighter when the sun is setting.
-This means that it’s hard to miss Venus when It’s at its brightest.
-The interesting part is that because of its brightness, many people misreport it as Unidentified Flying Object.
+As a matter of fact, the planet is clear enough to be seen during the mid-day sky; it appears brighter when the sun is setting.
+This means that it’s hard to miss Venus when it’s at its brightest.
+The interesting part is that because of its brightness, many people misreport it as an Unidentified Flying Object.

 Early studies of Venus

 During the Sumerian era, Venus was well known.
 In fact, they referred to it as the “morning star” and the “evening star”.
 At the time, they assumed that these two “stars” were separate objects.
 It was the Babylonians who understood that the two were the same object; they called Venus the “bright queen of the sky”.
 Other facts of Venus for kids states that ancient Greeks believed that Venus was made of two separate stars; they called it Phosphorus and Hesperus.

 According to the article facts of Mercury for kids, in the 2nd century, Ptolemy hypothesized that Mercury and Venus are situated between the sun and Earth.
 Many years later, Galileo Galilei first observed the phases of Venus.
 It was in 1639 when Jeremiah Horrocks and William Crabtree predicted the transit of Venus accurately.
 In 1761, Mikhail Lomonosov discovered the atmosphere around Venus.